solana-labs/example-move/README.md

 ```

 ## Customizing the Program
-To customize Tic-Tac-Toe, make changes to the program in `program-bpf/src` and rebuild.
+To customize, make changes to the files under `/src`

 Now when you run `npm run start`, you should see your changes.

 To deploy a program with a different name, edit `src/server/config.js`.